Universal graph representation of stabilizer codes: From Tableaus to Graphs

 \subsubsection{Tableau to encoder}

-There are numerous algorithms for mapping a stabilizer tableau into a Clifford encoding circuit~\cite{nielsen2002quantum}.
+There are numerous algorithms for mapping a stabilizer tableau into a Clifford encoding circuit~\cite{nielsen2002quantum,gottesman2016surviving}, and it does not matter which algorithm one chooses to produce an encoding circuit.
 If we quotient out operations which leave the code space invariant, then any such map is also bijective.
-We describe one such algorithm.
+We describe one such algorithm for completeness.
 For a $(n-k) \times n$ tableau, begin by drawing $n$ output wires.
 At each step, we first simplify the tableau by applying a Clifford operation, and then measure out one of the qubits to remove one row and column from the tableau.
 Repeating inductively yields a Clifford circuit that takes $k$ qubits to $n$ qubits.

 The procedure at each step begins by finding a Clifford operation $U$ that turns the first stabilizer into $Z_1=Z\otimes I\otimes\dots\otimes I$, in the manner dictated by the Gottesman-Knill theorem. $U$ is prepended to the circuit under construction.
 We then multiply the remaining rows by the first until the entire first column of the tableau has only $I$, with the exception of the first row.
 This can always be done, since the $n$-qubit Pauli operators in each row of the matrix must commute.
 We then post-select on the $+1$ result of a computational basis measurement by applying $\bra0$ in the reverse direction.
 When reading the circuit in the forward direction, this is equivalent to initializing an ancillary qubit in the $\ket0$ state.
 The effect of $U$ and the measurement is equivalent to applying $\frac{I+P}2$, where $P$ is the first row of the stabilizer tableau.
 This is equivalent to post-selecting on the $+1$ measurement result of that stabilizer.
 Having measured the qubit, we remove its corresponding row and column from the tableau, and repeat on a tableau of $n-1$ qubits and $n-k-1$ rows, until there are no rows left, at which point the remaining $k$ wires that have not been measured out become the input qubits in the circuit.
 We conclude by drawing $k$ input wires for those qubits.